jimcaldwelljr/starter-kit-next-react-enigma/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy this repo is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Visual Preview

+Once you have your site deployed, you can set up [Visual Preview](https://www.contento.io/docs/sdk/next#visual-preview) in Contento to allow editors to see a preview of the page they are editing from within the Contento editor.

+This project is pre-configured to take full advantage of this feature, simply go to the [Site Settings > Preview](https://app.contento.io/settings/preview) page, switch it on and fill out the domain name.
+Then copy the value of the auto-generated secret and add it into your `.env` as the value of the `CONTENTO_PREVIEW_SECRET` key.

+Note that the preview tool won’t work with your local version of the site, it must be accessible on the public internet.

+## Learn More

+To learn more about the tools we’ve used in this repo, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - the React framework we use to produce a static site.
+- [Tailwind CSS Documentation(https://tailwindcss.com) - the CSS framework we use.
+- [Vercel](https://vercel.com) - a simple way to deploy a Next.js site.